 Finding good agencies for mobile app development outsourcing is not going to be a cakewalk for you.
 You need to be able to rule out the bad ones from the great ones.
 Here are some of the traits of best mobile app development companies-

 Broad technical experience - Great developers know and are comfortable with more than one technology.
 Since they are into programming long enough, they know what specific technologies are required to build an application like yours.

 Collaborative development methodology - Good developers always want to keep things transparent.
 That's why they adopt agile development methodology for collaborative work which makes the work process transparent and clear throughout the team and client.

 Debugging Skills - Good ones know the way out when things don’t work out.
 Coding is just a part of their overall job.
 When errors arise, going to the root of the problem and resolving it, is what makes them a good developer.

 Willingness to put more and the best version - Good programmers are not only responsible for building what you dictate them but also putting their invaluable technical advice is what you should expect from them.
-They have all the five senses like you have and so must put their views and points on what is right for your app and what is not.
+They have all the five senses as you have and so must put their views and points on what is right for your app and what is not.

 How to reduce the cost of outsourced mobile app development

 Suppose you hired an experienced team of developers at $100/hour and they took 80 hours to complete the project using their vast codebase assets, skills, and experience.
-While on the other hand, a $20/hour team end up costing you 500 hours for the very same project.
+While on the other hand, a $20/hour team ends up costing you 500 hours for the very same project.
 Why?
 Because they make errors, lack of skill set, no codebase availability.
-So, in the end, $100/hour team cost overall $8000 while inexperienced “cheap” $20/hour team cost $10,000 for the app development project.
+So, in the end, the $100/hour team cost overall $8000 while the inexperienced “cheap” $20/hour team cost $10,000 for the app development project.